Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 \subsubsection{Storage of analog values in intESN}

 This subsection presents the feasibility of storing analog values in intESN using image patches as a showcase.
-With this showcase we are aiming at demonstrating the feasibility of using integer approximation of neuron states in intESN to work with analog representations.
+It is important to emphasize that this subsection does not go into detailed comparisons with other methods as the main purpose here is the principal demonstration of the possibilities of storing continuous data in reservoirs consisting of integers in a limited range.
+In other words, with this showcase, we are aiming at demonstrating the feasibility of using integer approximation of neuron states in intESN to work with analog representations.
 A value of a pixel (in an RGB channel) can be treated as an analog value in the range between 0 and 1.
 For each pixel it is possible to generate a unique bipolar HD vector.
 The typical approach to encode an analog value is to multiply all elements of the HD vector by that value.
 The whole sequence is then represented using the bundling operation on all scaled HD vectors.
 The result of bundling can be used as an input to a reservoir.
 However, the resultant composite HD vector will not be in the integer range anymore.
 We address this problem by using sparsity.
 Instead of scaling elements of an HD vector, we propose to randomly set the fraction of elements of the HD vector to zeros, i.e., the HD vector will become ternary.
 The proportion of zero elements is determined by the pixel's analog value.
 Pixels with values close to zero will have very sparse HD vectors while pixels with values close to one will have dense HD vectors, but all entries will always be [-1, 0, or +1].
 The result of bundling of such HD vectors (i.e., HD vector for an image) will still have integer values.
 Such representational scheme allows keeping integer values in the reservoir but it still can effectively store analog values.